 When this happens, the hostname in the operating system is different from the hostname in the database, and you may notice this when using functions such as @@ SERVERNAME, for example.

-One way to always retrieve updated information is by using the SERVERPROPERTY ('Servername') function, which retrieves the information directly from the operating system.
-When it gives a different result than @@ SERVERNAME, it means that the name registered in SQL Server is different from the actual name of the machine.
+One way to always retrieve the updated information is to use the SERVERPROPERTY ('Servername') function, which retrieves the information directly from the operating system.
+When it brings a result other than @@ SERVERNAME, it means that the name registered in SQL Server is different from the real name of the machine.